jgege/UNI-CSCU9V5/CSCU9V5.md

 - process is an operating system abstraction (program in execution)
 - One program may result in many processes
-- Processes may be interupted while processing (process states)
+- Processes may be interrupted while processing (process states)
 - Processes cooperate (communicate)
 - Race conditions